WHAT WE TREAT

 One key focus area for individuals faced with memory problems is in developing compensatory strategies related to short term memory loss, including association, repetition, visualization, grouping and note taking.
 Other strategies may include labeling and organizing (for example pill bottles) as well as external aides like calendars and alarms.

-HEARING & COMMUNICATION OPTIONS
+HEARING AND COMMUNICATION

 Augmentative and alternative communication (AAC) covers the spectrum of communication methods that supplement or replace speech and writing.